What is Masorti Judaism?

 The main principle that defines conservative Judaism is our relationship to modern science and scholarship.
 What role do the results of modern studies, particularly in the fields of history, archaeology, bible scholarship and literature play in the understanding of our tradition?
 The Masorti/Conservative approach to this question is unequivocal: The results of these sciences cannot be ignored.
 They must be used to inform our religious beliefs, to help us understand our tradition better.
 They cannot be rejected outright, without careful consideration of their claims.

 There are many areas where the results of scholarship and tradition seem to contradict.
-In these instances it is our position that we must interpret the tradition in a way that it doesn’t contradict our knowledge from other sources.
+In these instances, it is our position that we must interpret the tradition in a way that it doesn’t contradict our knowledge from other sources.
 This is not a matter of convenience.
-The only reason to follow a tradition is because it is true.
+The only reason to follow a tradition is that it is true.
 If we accept our tradition as truth, then it must agree with the facts as we know them.
 This means that, although we believe in the same things as traditional Judaism, how we understand those things is influenced by the findings of modern science and modern thought.
 These are some of the main questions people ask about our position:

 Do Masorti Jews believe that the Torah comes from heaven?